miyako/4d-plugin-zip/README.md

 this version replaces the original [madler/zlib/minizip](https://github.com/madler/zlib/tree/master/contrib/minizip) with the [nmoinvaz/minizip](https://github.com/nmoinvaz/minizip) implementation

-To use on v16 or v17, move manifest.json to contents.

 ### Features

 * multiple input for ``Zip`` (``C_TEXT`` or stringified ``C_COLLECTION``)